Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 Some males have a tight foreskin that doesn't pull back easily.

-• If it feels tight, do not try to retract it.
+❌ If it feels tight, do not try to retract the foreskin.

-• If they show any signs of pain, stop immediately.
+❌ If the person shows any signs of pain, stop immediately.

 Fluid Exchange: